AdebowaleOlayinka/-Adebowale-Olayinka-Naomi-Kultra-Mega-Store--Inventory-DSA-Capstone-project-/README.md

 1. Highest Sales in product category: Technology has the highest sales among the three products categories
 2. Top 3 and bottom 3 Regions by sales: The top 3 regions with the highest sales are West, Ontario and Prairie while the bottom 3 where Nunavut, North West territory and Yukon
 3. Ontario had the total sales of 202,300 Naira  for appliances
-4. h
-5. Kultra mega store incurred the highest shipping cost on Delivery truck
+4. Kultra mega store incurred the highest shipping cost on Delivery truck
-6. **The Top 10 valuable customer are:**
+5. **The Top 10 valuable customer are:**

 | Customers Names |
 | ---- |